bigmlcom/python/docs/index.rst

-`BigML <https://bigml.com>`_ makes machine learning easy by taking care of the details required to add data-driven decisions and predictive power to your company.
+`BigML <https://bigml.com>`_ makes machine learning easy by taking care of the details required to add data-driven decisions and predictive power to your applications.
 Unlike other machine learning services, BigML creates
 `beautiful predictive models <https://bigml.com/gallery/models>`_ that can be easily understood and interacted with.

-These BigML Python bindings allow you to interact with BigML.io, the API for BigML.
+These BigML Python bindings allow you interacting with BigML.io, the API for BigML.
 You can use it to easily create, retrieve, list, update, and delete BigML resources (i.e., sources, datasets, models and, predictions).